 Some people use social media or binge-watch endless Netflix, others buy too many shoes or kitchenware, while others choose booze, too much work, or constant busyness.
 Most of us use some format or another to avoid the “negative stuff” that exists within us.

 We buy the shoes and drink the booze because for that moment, everything feels ok.
 Our emotions and thoughts are quieted by the task at hand and for a moment, we are free to just be.

-I’m not saying that that’s not a valid reason to buy less shit, but it’s important to note, that buying so much stuff doesn’t even benefit us in the first place.
+I’m not saying that that’s not a valid reason to buy less stuff, but it’s important to note that buying so much stuff doesn’t even benefit us in the first place.
 We end up with homes over-stuffed with goods we don’t even use.
 All this stuff just crowds our minds and makes us think we need more money than we do.
 We are better off with less, buying only the things we truly need or that will genuinely bring us joy.